revati/mintos/README.md

 I feel plenty of places i did not like best practices for symfony would sugest.
 I have not used it before for anly larger project and for simpler ones, it was like 8 years ago.
 Same goes gor PHP in general.
 Things that translate over from other languages an dconpcets in general i feel are decent.

 DI with its config in yaml seems odd for me, and it most likely is misconfigured.
 But it works this example.

+# Transfering money

+Currency rate is taken from db.
+There is cron job (i could not get symfony scheduler to work) that fetches newest currency rates from service.
+It marks rates to be valid for 5min. an be changed in env.

+Transfer is umbrella over multiple trandfer entries, that each can have different account credi/debit with different counterparty.
+Easy to add extra fee entries, if neccesary etc.